What to Expect During a Neuropsychological or Psychological Assessment: A Step-by-Step Overview

 Online sources to find a great psychological testing provider

-2) Your Doctor
+Your Doctor

-4) Yellow Pages
+Yellow Pages

-Neuropsychological testing is not a quick process, it’s a process that takes time and effort.
-Neuropsychologists must gather information from several sources, including the client, their family, and other medical professionals who may have seen the person before.
+Psychologists must gather information from several sources, including the client, their family, and other medical professionals who may have seen the person before.
 It takes many hours of involved clinician time.
-The length of time it takes for neuropsychological testing varies depending on how many tests are administered and how quickly an individual responds to tasks.
+The length of time it takes varies depending on how many tests are administered and how quickly an individual responds to tasks.
 Tests can take anywhere from one hour to several days depending on how many neurocognitive batteries need to be administered.
-Typically on average a full (not a partial) neuropsychological assessment, if done the right way, takes approximately 12-15 hours to complete and is spread across 3 or more appointments.
+Typically on average a full neuropsychological assessment, if done the right way, takes approximately 12-15 hours to complete and is spread across 3 appointments.

-Expect to come into the office for approximately 4-7 hours.
-Once the client is done with the administration of the battery, the psychologist will begin back-end analysis and report production
+Appointment #2 – In-person testing: Expect to be in the office for approximately 4-7 hours.
+Once the client is done with the administration of the battery, the psychologist will begin back-end analysis and report production.

-This is an extremely important step and could take just as long to complete as the in-person testing.
-A good psychologist will score and analyze all the information to make an accurate assessment of the client to produce an accurate diagnosis.
+Protocol Analysis and Diagnostic Report Production: This is an extremely important step and could take just as long to complete as the in-person testing.
+A good psychologist will score and analyze all the information to make an accurate assessment of the client to produce an accurate diagnosis and effective treatment recommendations.
 Report production can take as little as 3 business days (if the clinician is working around the clock) or 6 weeks and possibly longer (if they’re waiting on insurance claims to process).

 But it doesn’t have to be that way.
 If you know what to expect during the test and how long it will take, then you’ll feel more confident and relaxed when you’re there.